MTDOJRP/docs/README.md

 See a full list of markdown formatting [here](https://www.markdownguide.org/basic-syntax/)!

-### ℹ️ See an issue with the docs but dont know how or can't edit them, Or do you just have a Suggestion?
+### I see an issue with the docs but dont know how or can't edit them, Or do you just have a Suggestion?
 Feel free to head on over to the [**Issues**](https://github.com/MTDOJRP/docs/issues) tab and click **New Issue** Here you can create an issue, Type what you need / want fixed/added and add Labels to help us categorize your issue!
 These are the labels you can use: